What are the Risks of Mirena IUD Uterine Perforation?

 During insertion of Mirena IUD, the risk of perforation is largely determined by the skill of the physician, with most estimates suggesting that the IUD perforates the uterus in about 1 out of every 1,000 insertions.
 However, a number of women have experienced problems where the Mirena IUD perforated the uterus months or even years after it was put in place.

 Uterine perforation is probably the most serious complication associated with Mirena IUD, which can result in severe pain, debilitating injury and long-term health problems.

 If Mirena IUD perforates the uterus it may move out of place and cause damage to internal organs.
 In many cases it is necessary for the woman to undergo surgery to remove the IUD.

 Perforations may be partial or complete.
 A partial Mirena IUD perforation occurs when only a portion of the device is stuck in the uterine wall.
 While this can carry substantial risk of infection and other complications with removal, the most serious injuries occur with complete perforation of the Mirena IUD, where the device completely passes into the peritoneal cavity.

 A good portion of IUD uterine perforations affect pelvic and abdominal organs in the surrounding area, with intestinal damage one of the most common injuries.
 The Mirena IUD may also perforate or obstruct the large and small bowel.

-Find Out If Compensation is Available for a Mirena IUD Injury
+Find Out If Compensation for a Mirena IUD Injury

 Prompt diagnosis of Mirena IUD perforation is important to reduce the risk of severe complications and long-term injury that may result.
 According to allegations raised in many Mirena injury lawsuits filed in courts throughout the country, Bayer Healthcare’s failure to adequately warn about the risk of perforations that may develop months or even years later not only prevented women from making an informed decision about whether to have the IUD implanted but delayed the diagnosis of the Mirena problems.